 At Causeway Green, we have an active school council who act on behalf of their peers and whose views are regularly sought and acted upon.
-We also have a Digital Leaders council who consider online safety from a child's perspective.
+We also do regular pupil conferences to explore our children's views.

-Children's wishes and feelings are taken into account when determining what action to take and what services to provide to protect individual children through ensuring there are systems in place for children to express their views and give feedback.
+Children's wishes and feelings are considered when determining what action to take and what services to provide to protect individual children through ensuring there are systems in place for children to express their views and give feedback.
 Staff members do not promise confidentiality and always act in the best interests of the child.

-19. Record Keeping
+18. Record Keeping